sergio-frias/Fantasy-Football-Draft-Helper/README.md

 ## Description of the Project - Big Picture
 - I have created a list of the best available players
-- The list is constantly being displayed throughout the draft to keep the user updated
+- The top 10 available players are constantly being displayed throughout the draft to keep the user updated
 - The player rankings and draft advice are adjusted throughout the draft based on a few factors
   - Strategy
     - Example: I find the QB position to be the least important, so QB ratings are decreased during the early rounds of the draft